 Overall, CDO's research on the local context of global production networks provides a rich tapestry and understanding of the state of ICT and related digital activity across Canada, especially in the centres with the highest concentrations of firms, employment, investment and related activity.
 However, it is no accident that tech-based and digital activities are embedded in these places.

-As this research has made clear, local factors are important in determining the nature and location of the digital economy.
-Building from the empirical insights gleaned from this research, the CDO project identifies a number of challenges observed across the studies and offers a number of policy lessons.
+As this research has made clear, local conditions are important in determining the nature and location of the digital economy.
+Our findings show that under ideal circumstances, these local conditions: